s-damian/laravel-man-pagination/README.md

 ### I Added Extra "Security":

-If for example there are only 8 pages, and in the URL the visitor tries to go to page 9 (or to a page after page 9):
+If, for example, there are only 8 pages, and in the URL the visitor tries to go to page 9 (or to a page after page 9):

 - The `onLastPage()` method will return `false` (whereas with the pagination integrated in Laravel, it returns true).
-- The `currentPage()` method will return `1` (whereas with the pagination integrated in Laravel, it returns it returns the page in the URL).
+- The `currentPage()` method will return `1` (whereas with the pagination integrated in Laravel, it returns the page in the URL).

 ## Support